 Things Are Going To Change

-Things change, that’s just the way it goes.
+Things change; that’s just the way it goes.
 But nothing changes more than once you become a mum!
 Not only will your lifestyle be changed, but also your home life and relationships with others.
-Life is going to look different from now on, so be prepared for what lies ahead can help ease some of the overwhelming feelings mothers often have when they’re about to give birth.
+Life will look different from now on, so be prepared for what lies ahead can help ease some of the overwhelming feelings mothers often have when they’re about to give birth.

-You’ll feel overwhelmed by everything that needs to get done in order for things around the house to run smoothly without much effort or thought required from yourself – well at least not as much as before becoming a mother anyways!!
-You’ll need time off here and there just because you deserve it (and actually need it) plus you should make sure not to push yourself too hard or stress yourself out too much – it’s not worth the aftermath.
+You’ll feel overwhelmed by everything that needs to get done for things around the house to run smoothly without much effort or thought required from yourself – well, at least not as much as before becoming a mother, anyways!!
+You’ll need time off here and there just because you deserve it (and need it), plus you should make sure not to push yourself too hard or stress yourself out too much – it’s not worth the aftermath.

 You’re Going To Be Exhausted

 Exhaustion is just a part of being a mum from all that lack of sleep and taking care of your baby 24/hrs, so embrace it!
-Take advantage whenever you can by sleeping in as much as possible, plus take naps when you can to help keep yourself awake during the day because there’s nothing worse than feeling tired while trying to play with or feed your baby.
+Take advantage whenever you can by sleeping in as much as possible, and take naps to help keep yourself awake during the day because there’s nothing worse than feeling tired while trying to play with or feed your baby.

-If you’re formula feeding, then take comfort in knowing that there are things available to help keep your baby’s tummy full for longer periods of time.
+If you’re formula feeding, take comfort in knowing that there are things available to help keep your baby’s tummy full for longer.
 And if breastfeeding is your thing – congrats!
-But be sure not to overdo it because too much milk can lead to a very unhappy and gassy baby .and nobody likes being up all night with an upset stomach, so don’t push yourself too hard ladies!
+But be sure not to overdo it because too much milk can lead to a very unhappy and gassy baby, .and nobody likes being up all night with an upset stomach, so don’t push yourself too hard, ladies!

 You’re Going To Be Worried

 Worrying is a natural part of being a parent, but there’s no need for you or anyone else to make it worse than it already is!
-If you find yourself worrying about your baby more often than not then take advantage by making notes on what exactly concerns you so that way when the time comes and something actually happens – at least you’ll have some sort of idea as to what needs to happen in order for him/her to feel better again.
+If you worry about your baby more often than not, take advantage by making notes on what exactly concerns you.
+Worrying is a natural part of being a parent, but there’s no need for you or anyone else to make it worse than it already is!
+If you find yourself worrying about your baby more often than not, then take advantage by making notes on what exactly concerns you, such as the time you take medicines or visit your doctor and changes in your body, so do some exercise or use a due date calculator to prepare ahead of time for when the baby comes.
+So that way, when the time comes, and something happens, you’ll have some idea as to what needs to happen for him/her to feel better again.
+When the time comes, and something happens, you’ll have some idea as to what needs to happen for him/her to feel better again.

-The same goes with if anything bad does occur because now will be the best time possible to go back over those notes so that way next time around things can hopefully stay worry-free (or less worrisome anyway).
-Keep in mind, though, all this takes time, so just give yourself some time to relax and not feel overwhelmed by everything that’s going on around you.
+The same goes with if anything bad does occur because now will be the best time possible to go back over those notes so that way, next time around, things can hopefully stay worry-free (or less worrisome anyway).
+Keep in mind, though, that all this takes time, so give yourself some time to relax and not feel overwhelmed by everything happening around you.

 Don’t Have Enough Time For Yourself Anymore

-You deserve it because you’ve just gone through nine long months growing another human being inside you plus taken on this huge responsibility called parenthood…and nobody said that part would be easy either.
-There are very rare moments where things do work out perfectly, but for the most part – things are going to be a bit chaotic.
+You deserve it because you’ve just gone through nine long months growing another human being inside you, plus taking on this huge responsibility called parenthood…and nobody said that part would be easy either.
+There are very rare moments where things work out perfectly, but things will be a bit chaotic for the most part.

 Be Amazed At How Strong You Are

-You will probably take a few steps back and realize that this isn’t an easy task, but then again – if it were, everyone would do it.
-You’ll learn the hard way what your limits are and when things need to slow down or stop altogether because there’s no point in trying to force yourself beyond those limits…that only makes everything worse for both you and your baby.
+You will probably take a few steps back and realize that this isn’t an easy task, but if it were, everyone would do it.
+You’ll learn the hard way what your limits are and when things need to slow down or stop altogether because there’s no point in trying to force yourself beyond those limits…that only makes everything worse for you and your baby.
 If something hurts more than usual during one of those moments – listen to yourself!
-Your body is telling you “hey I’m tired” so don’t ignore it by pushing harder than before.
+Your body is telling you, “hey, I’m tired,” so don’t ignore it by pushing harder than before.
 Take care of yourself first because without taking some time from all that new mummy craziness – you won’t be able to take care of anyone else!

 For those of you who are pregnant with your first child – congratulations on going through one of the most important journeys in life!
-But remember, nothing is set in stone when it comes to motherhood, so just go with whatever feels right at the time because every baby/child is different, and not all experiences will be alike, even though many parallels can be drawn from each situation.
+But remember, nothing is set in stone when it comes to motherhood, so go with whatever feels right at the time because every baby/child is different.
+Not all experiences will be alike, even though many parallels can be drawn from each situation.